nickchase/k0s/docs/external-runtime-deps.md

 #### mount/umount

-When setting up pods, kubelet will call `mount` binary on the host.
-Similarly when destroying pods it will call `umount`. `mount` and `umount` are only needed on worker nodes where kubelet runs.
+When setting up pods, kubelet calls the `mount` binary on the host.
+Similarly, when destroying pods it calls `umount`. `mount` and `umount` are only needed on worker nodes where kubelet runs.

 ### External soft dependencies